If you’re part of or employed by an academic centier, or a medical organization, there are often several steps to take for a smooth retirement.

 - Notify key contacts.
 Information technology, mail room, financial services payroll person.

 - Patient Medical Records.
 Attend to preservation or destruction (and patient notification about) medical records.
-See “Closing the Practice” for more information.
+See “Closing Your Pediatric Practice” for more information.

 - Practice Buyout.
 For those in partnerships or for some incorporated practices, there may be a buy-out requirement with the other partners or shareholders.
 Consultation with the interested parties about your buy-out agreement is essential.